Ten of the Best Weekend Ski Resorts

-Ski weekends and short-breaks to the Alps and Pyrenees help you make the most of the European ski season and your precious time off from work by filling your winter with as many ski weekends and short breaks as possible.
-A quick three or four day jaunt to the Alps is exhilarating and rejuvenating, and gives far better Monday morning water cooler gossip than a trip to your local DIY store.
+Ski weekends and short-breaks to the Alps and Pyrenees help you make the most of the European ski season and your precious time off from work.
+A quick three or four day jaunt is exhilarating and rejuvenating, and yields far better Monday morning office gossip than a trip to your local DIY store.

-The Swiss alternative to the classic French weekend destination Chamonix, Verbier is a short transfer from Geneva, and an even shorter one from Sion.
+The Swiss alternative to the classic French weekend destination Chamonix, Verbier has a short transfer from Geneva, and an even shorter one from Sion.
 If you’re looking to inject a dose of glamour into your weekend, the extensive backcountry and expensive nightlife attract a mixture of hardcore skiers and international jet setters, which come together to create an alluring experience.
 A weekend spent exploring some of the Alps’ best freeride terrain – the Vallon d’Arby, Col des Gentianes, Mont Fort – is worth its weight in gold, and certainly makes for interesting chat at the water cooler on a Monday morning.
-Sion airport, served by SnowJet, is 45 minutes away and Geneva is just under two hours.
-If you can avoid it, don’t hire a car to drive to Verbier – parking in the resort is a nightmare, so use a transfer service instead.
+If you can avoid it, don’t hire a car: parking in the resort is a nightmare, so use a transfer service instead.
 And if you love the sound of Verbier’s skiing but don’t think your wallet can quite stretch to a long weekend here, consider lift-linked Nendaz instead, which is much quieter but more affordable and even easier to reach.